Sophivorus/EasyWiki/README.md

 If none of the shorthand methods serves your needs, you can use the action methods, and if none of those serves you either, you can fallback to the base methods.

-Each method has one argument for each required parameter, and an optional last argument to specify extra parameters.
+Each method has one argument for each required parameter and an optional last argument for extra parameters.

 ## Manual